 In pairs, run surveys on people’s favourite things.
 Each pair should go around the room asking everyone to vote on their particular question: five points for their favourite, three points for second place and one point for their third.

 They should build up a scoreboard on a sheet of paper.
-If appropriate allow them to go out and ask people in other areas of the church (perhaps after the service if they are still keen).
+If appropriate, allow them to go out and ask people in other areas of the church (perhaps after the service, if they are still keen).

 Surveys you could include: best biscuit, best chocolate in a box of Celebrations, best breakfast cereal, best item from Greggs; best flavour ice cream; best non-chocolate packet of sweets.
-Feel free to come up with your own but they should be food or drink related – or at least something that can be shared.
+Feel free to come up with your own, but they should be food or drink related – or at least something that can be shared.

-Pairs should also ask their respondents: “With which of the following would you be to share those with?
-A your bestie, B a random sitting next to you on the bus, C a homeless guy outside Tesco.
+Pairs should also ask their respondents: “With which of the following would you be most likely to share those with? a) your bestie, b) a random person sitting next to you on the bus, c) a homeless guy outside Tesco.

 Finally share the results of the surveys.